pcoet/pcoet.github.io/docs/about.md

 ## About the author

-I'm a programmer and technical writer based in Seattle.
-Currently, I'm interested in front-end development, algorithms, and machine learning.
+I'm a programmer and technical writer based in the Seattle area.
+Currently, I'm interested in front-end development, functional programming, algorithms, formal languages, natural languages, and machine learning.
+I studied English literature in college and got interested in computer programming later in life.
+I'm still pretty fired up about it.
+For the last couple of years, I've done most of my programming in TypeScript, Go, or Python.

 ## About the content